higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 ### 2.3.
 Why Solana?

-The Solana blockchain provides high throughput, low fees, and tooling like **Metaplex** for token/NFT metadata and **Orca** for efficient liquidity.
+The Solana blockchain provides high throughput, low fees, and tooling like **Metaplex** for token/NFT metadata and **Meteora** for efficient liquidity.
 This makes it easy to:

 - Update token names/art frequently without excessive gas costs.
 - Execute trades rapidly.